SolveigRebnord/SolveigRebnord/README.md

 ---
  </p>
 <p align="center">
-Starting at zero; my skill set and knowledge of the development environment has, and is, continuesly growing
+Starting at zero; my skill set and knowledge of the development environment is continuesly growing
  </p>